openshift/enhancements/enhancements/agent-installer/development-environment.md

 Which means the risk of breaking things in the central framework now is larger and has a larger "splash zone."

-We can mitigate this for the new ephemeral agent installer by adding e2e tests into the dev-scripts repository that run the agent flows.
+We can mitigate this for the new ephemeral agent installer by running e2e tests using the agent flows for changes to the dev-scripts repository.
 The purpose of this would be to find breakages in the tests across the different teams.

 ** The dev-scripts repository clones the [metal-dev-env](https://github.com/metal3-io/metal3-dev-env)